 On the sides of proscenium there are six medallions in gilt wood depicting famous people born in Bagnacavallo or in some way connectected to the town.

-The original curtain, painted by Antonio Muzzi depicts “Senator Camillo Gozzadini’s visit to Bartolomeo Ramenghi”.
+The original curtain, painted by Antonio Muzzi depicts “Senator Camillo Gozzadini’s visit to the painter Bartolomeo Ramenghi”.

 In 1907 the theatre was named after the famous playwright Carlo Goldoni.
 His father lived in Bagnacavallo where he worked as a doctor.